 - If you are not going to water bath can it, you can use recycled jars and lids.
 It will be good in the refrigerator for a few months.

 - For shelf stable jam or syrup, we followed water bath canning methods for fruit jams, using canning jars and new lids.
-To learn how to can using the water bath method, check out our online course, The Joy of Preserving Food at Home.
+To learn how to can using the water bath method, check out our presentation, Preserving Your Harvest.

 - This recipe yielded about 5 cups of cocoplum jam.